Strand PHIL.II Philanthropy and Civil Society

-- Student copies of Racism and Self-Deception (Attachment Two)
+- printed copies of Racism and Self-Deception (handout below)

 Arbinger Institute.
 Leadership and Self-Deception: Getting Out of the Box.
 The Arbinger Institute (Editor).
 San Francisco: Berrett-Koehler Publishers, 2000.
 ISBN: 1576750949

-Anticipatory Set: Ask students to think about a time when they failed to act in the way they knew they should have with regard to helping or demonstrating kindness toward another person.
+Ask young people to think about a time when they didn't act in the way they knew they should have with regard to helping or demonstrating kindness toward another person.

 Present and discuss Self-Deception (handout) by projecting it on a screen and talking it through.